Our goal is to improve women’s health care

 • New surgical methods

-• Shorter length of hospital stay
+• Shorter length of hospital stay after surgery

-• Increased proportion of outpatient surgery and minimal invasive surgery
+• Increased proportion of minimal invasive surgery

 • Extent and value of using implants in surgery of pelvic organ prolapse or urinary incontinence